skartikas/CodeLoco/README.md

 **Required Must-have Stories**

 - [x] User logins/memory (remember where they left off)
-- [ ] Main tab containing different modules of focus (introduction to coding basics, language specifics, OOP basics, big O, Sorting algos)
+- [x] Main tab containing different modules of focus (introduction to coding basics, language specifics, OOP basics, big O, Sorting algos). **ADDED THREE MODULES**
-- [ ] Each module has separate lessons to build up understanding (new screen once clicked)
+- [x] Each module has separate lessons to build up understanding (new screen once clicked)
 - [ ] Aiming for at least 3-4 modules, want each module to contain at least ~ (an hour) of content
 - [ ] Multiple choice quick checks on concepts addressed in lesson
 - [x] Profile tab shows progress to this point (level up maybe?), account age, adjust account credentials